- Project Partners

-Organisations based in Ireland that consider they meet the criteria set out in the 2021 Call for CSF Applications and who wish to apply for funding can request an Eligibility Form by contacting the Civil Society Fund mailbox at the address provided in the 2021 Call for Applications.
-Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Monday, 5 October 2020, along with a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.
+Organisations based in Ireland that consider they meet the criteria set out in the 2022 Call for Applications and who wish to apply for funding can request an Eligibility Form by contacting the Civil Society Fund mailbox at the address provided in the 2022 Call for Applications.
+Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Friday 10 December 2021, along with a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.

-Organisations that submit a completed Eligibility Form will be notified of their eligibility in mid October 2020.
+Organisations that submit a completed Eligibility Form will be notified of their eligibility in mid-December 2021.
 The application form will then be emailed to eligible organisations.

 23-27 Henry Street

 It is intended that appraisal of applications will take place in Quarter 1 2022 and notification of funding decisions will issue in April or May 2022.